amethyst/specs/book/src/07_join.md

 # Joining components

 In the last chapter, we learned how to access resources using `SystemData`.
-To access our components with it, we can just fetch a `ReadStorage` and use `Storage::get` to get the component associated to an entity.
+To access our components with it, we can just get a `ReadStorage` and use `Storage::get` to get the component associated to an entity.
 This works quite well if you want to access a single component, but what if you want to iterate over many components?
 Maybe some of them are required, others might